haosulab/ManiSkill-Legacy/README.md

 ## Updates and Announcements
+- Nov 15, 2021: We provided a detailed explanation of the action space, see [here](https://github.com/haosulab/ManiSkill/wiki/Detailed-Explanation-of-Action).
 - Nov 6, 2021: We provided a more detailed explanation of the observations, see [here](https://github.com/haosulab/ManiSkill/wiki/Detailed-Explanation-of-The-Agent-State-Vector).
 - Oct 11, 2021: ManiSkill has been accepted to **NeurIPS 2021 Track on Datasets and Benchmarks**!
 - Sep 5, 2021: The treatment of background points in observations are slightly different in the demonstration data and our old environments.
 We have changed the environments so that the background treatment matches exactly.
 Please pull the latest codes from the ManiSkill repo and rerun the evaluation scripts to measure performance.
 You do not need to update the demonstration data or retrain an existing model if it has been trained solely on our demonstration data (but you need to re-evaluate the model).